6. Application for analysis of architectural changes of human cortex in schizophrenia

 “Third, a further limitation comes from the relative nature of two of the morphometric variables selected, namely area or volume fraction and numerical density.
 Both of these variables are affected not only by the differences in t he immunostained neuronal size and number but also by any differential tissue volume changes whether antemortem or postmortem.
 Furthermore, the numerical density of immunostained neurons is affected not only by differences in number but also by immunostained area size and shape differences.
 Both of these limitations make the interpretation of any results in terms of actual neurons highly questionable.”
 (Chair of the review Committee – J.M.Musacchio, MD, SRA – R.E.Martenson, Ph.D.)

 As far as I know, the existence of PV-immunoreactve subpopulation deficit in schizophrenia was reported four years later by some group in Japan.
-However, systematic large-scale evaluation of cytoarchitectonic differences in human neocortex in schizophrenia using automatic image analysis technology was never implemented till present time.
+However, systematic large-scale evaluation of cytoarchitectonic differences in human neocortex in schizophrenia using automatic image analysis technology was never implemented.

-It is useless to say, that the grant money was awarded to a guy who proposed to manually outline 100 neurons per sample, and to do basically the same research in a different brain region (thalamus).
+It is useless to say, that the grant money was awarded to a guy who proposed manual outlines of 100 neurons per sample, and to do basically the same research in a different brain region (thalamus).
 I followed his results, which were zero.
 Never mind: as you see, I continue this research now, on a smaller scale, of course.
 Better late than never…